-This marionberry crisp recipe is featured in Food Traveler 2019, an annual special publication inside our July/August 2019 issue of Northwest Travel & Life.
+This marionberry crisp recipe was featured in Food Traveler 2019, an annual special publication inside our July/August issue of Northwest Travel & Life.

 Donna Riani, the Lincoln City Culinary Center manager, considers marionberries to be the Rolls Royce of blackberries.
 She shares her recipe for a Pacific Northwest classic: Marionberry Crisp.
 This juicy and highly-flavored crisp becomes thicker upon cooling.
 If you’re so inclined, top it with a scoop of vanilla ice cream.